LindaOl/signup-site/README.md

 - Had some issues with the form not sending every time, but got it sorted
 - Trial and error to make things work untill it mostly did
 - Did notice how my radio buttons got unchecked when the checkbox was used.
 Trying to find out why.
+- Tools: Visual Studios, ChatGPT to ask questions when about why thing weren't working or to explain concepts.
+Google to find answers when needed.
+Trying to make the different screen types look slightly different to practice making things work.
+- Techniques: Planning and finding inspiration.
+Making a basic layout to add the different main elements.
+Start styling, and going for "Mobile first", then adapt to tablet and desktop.
+Make adjustments, make changes and deal with issues till I'm done.

 ## If I had time, what would be next?
 - Try out new layouts
 - Try to make the hero image be on one side and the form on the other on desktop screens, but that wasn't the assignment.
-I'm thinkig styling and positioning would have other types of challenges to deal with then.
+I'm thinking styling and positioning would have other types of challenges to deal with then.

 ## View it live
 [Website](https://business-signup.netlify.app/)